csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

 Attempting to compress a single `a` character _increases_ the file size from two bytes to 29.
-One mega-file compresses from 1,000 bytes down to 40 bytes; the same data across 1,000 files would cumulatively come in at 29,000 bytes—that’s 725 times larger.
+One mega-file compresses from 1,000 bytes down to 40 bytes; the same data across 1,000 files would cumulatively come in at 29,000 bytes — that’s 725 times larger.

 Although an extreme example, in the right (wrong?) circumstances, things can get